 At the bottom of this post, I am going to tell you how you can win a free signed copy of Brian Buda’s new advanced arrangement book with Lorenz (Hands to Heaven).
 Brian was the winner of my arrangement contest a few years ago and that arrangement is in this book.

 What I am about to write is my own opinion.
-My opinions are well informed from being in this industry a long time but there are many qualified people that read this that will have their own opinions and may disagree with me.
+My opinions are well informed from being in this industry a long time.
+However, there are many qualified people that read this that will have their own opinions and may disagree with me.
 Some of you are writers and some of you are publishers and your perspective is at least as valuable as mine.
 I would love for you to post your comments and thoughts below.

-I am not saying you won’t be able to find some pianos in churches in a hundred years, just like you could undoubtedly find some pianos here and there in churches before 1900.
+I am not saying that you won’t be able to find some pianos in churches in a hundred years, just like you could undoubtedly find some pianos here and there in churches before 1900.
 However, as a dominant church instrument it has a short shelf life.

 The piano has become disproportionately expensive when compared to other instruments and often unfeasible for the average church to either acquire or maintain.